bidimensional/Continuous-Control/Report.md

 ### Model Architecture
 The model architecture for the DDPG I implemented is based on the findings of the original research paper at the following address: https://arxiv.org/pdf/1509.02971.pdf

 Actor and Critic have 2 hidden layers with 400 and 300 neurons each as suggested by the paper.

 In line with the same I initialized the weights from a normal distribution and I add noise using the Ornstein-Uhlenbeck process to maintain exploration.

+Activation function is ReLU in the Actor and LeakyRELU for the critic, I came up with this variation as I was trying to identify what caused my very low learning initially.

+I also used Batch normalisation as it was suggested as a good way to improve learning.

 ### Learning algorithm
-The agent learns maximising the reward at each episode.
+The agent learns maximising the reward at each episode using an Actor Critic method implemented through 2 Neural Netowrks.
 Adam is used as an optimizer using the LR specified below.

 The training creates an **actor.pth** and a **critic.pth** when successful that can be used to restore the weights in the neural network at later stage to let the agent interact with the world.